Protecting red pandas and their habitat

 1

-hectaresof a ranger fully paid for by Beauval Nature every year.
+hectaresThe salary of a ranger is fully covered by Beauval Nature every year.

 Solution